 - Potential to develop your own skills and abillities

-Iam a current student counsellor and psychotherapist registered with the National Counselling Society which is approved by the professiomal standards authority.
+Iam a fully accreddited psychotherapist registered with the National Counselling Society which is approved by the professional standards authority.
 For more info please feel free to contact me.

 Image courtesy of ‘Ambro’, by freedigital photos.net